Get Leads with AI

 You could still use ConvertKit or Mailchimp — the agent works with whatever you have.
 But the point is: it can build the infrastructure from scratch if that's what your situation requires.
 The agent doesn't just write content.
 It builds systems.

-Time to first creative 5 business days 45 minutes
+Time to first creative 3–5 business days Under an hour

 Performance check frequency Once a week Every 12 hours

-The agent didn't win because it wrote "better" ads in some abstract sense.
-It won because it operated a system — creating more variations, analyzing real performance data, writing new versions based on what was actually converting, and doing it every 12 hours instead of once a week.
+The agent doesn't win because it writes "better" ads in some abstract sense.
+It wins on operational loop speed — creating more variations, analyzing performance data, writing new versions based on what's converting, and doing it every 12 hours instead of once a week.
 In advertising, the fastest optimization loop wins.
 An AI agent is the fastest optimization loop that exists.

-Let's make this concrete.
-Say you're a consultant charging $3,000 per client:
+Let's make this concrete (projected, not reported).
+Say you're a consultant charging $3,000 per client and you hit typical Meta lead-gen economics for a clear niche offer:

 Your Action Plan: Agent-Powered Campaign This Week